mbolling/ai-accelerator/documentation/overview.md

 The `clusters` folder contains the main aggregation layer for all of the elements of the cluster.
 This includes a `base` folder containing common elements, as well as cluster/environment specific configuration.

-These overlays are contains in sub-directories that include a kustomization.yaml file.
+These overlays are contained in sub-directories that include a kustomization.yaml file.
 The Kustomization file contains a set of references to other kustomization directories as bases.
 Each Kustomization file that is referenced will either have another overlay or a base definition, as illustrated in the following figure:

 ![Kustomize and ArgoCD.jpeg](images/Kustomize%20and%20ArgoCD.jpeg)